thoughtworks/talisman/README.md

 ```
 This will report all Medium severity issues and higher (Potential risks that are below the threshold will be reported in the warnings)

+1. A list of all risks with their severity level can be found in this [configuration file](detector/severity/severity_config.go).
-By default, the threshold is set to low
+2. By default, the threshold is set to low.
+3. Any custom search patterns you add, are considered to be of high severity.

 ## Talisman as a CLI utility